2021 Sniper Utilization Survey Available Now

 If you have questions about the survey, or would like to add a report, please contact ASA, 863-385-7835, or contact your regional representative.

-UPDATE: The 2013 Edition of the Police Sniper Utilization Survey Report is now available for sale.
+UPDATE: The 2021 Edition of the Police Sniper Utilization Survey Report is now available.

-Agencies and individuals may purchase copies of the 2013 Survey for $13.00 each.
-A complete package of all five surveys is available for a limited time for $35.
+Agencies and individuals may purchase copies of the 2021 Survey for $13.00 each.
+A package of 2013 - 2021 surveys is available for a limited time for $40.
+Prices are for US orders only.

 Requests will only be accepted from law enforcement, corrections or military personnel.